MATF-Software-Verification/2024_Analysis_optimization/ProjectAnalysisReport.md

 **_Valgrind, as a base framework_**, provides essential tools for memory debugging, error detection, and performance profiling.
 It serves as the foundation for specialized utilities such as Memcheck, which identifies memory errors, Cachegrind, Massif, Hellgrind, Callgrind and many other tools.

 Two **_Valgrind_** tools that i used are `MemCheck` and `Massif`

 ### [Massif](https://valgrind.org/docs/manual/ms-manual.html)

 #### Brief summary of the tool

 **Massif** is designed for detailed heap memory profiling, focusing on analyzing memory consumption and identifying inefficiencies in applications.
 It tracks memory usage over time and generates a visual breakdown of heap allocations

 #### Way i executed analysis

 I've decided to profile memory in two different instances of running the program:

 - Directed graphs
 - Undirected graphs

 First and foermost i was looking for memory problems which of which found none, then i decided to see the difference in memory usage between algorithms for Directed graphs and Undirected graphs.
 As expected memory usage for Directed graphs exeecded those of Undirected by around 1/3 more.

 #### Usage

 Take the [massif](./Valgrind/Massif/massif.sh) script and put in root of `Simple graphs` prject run it and if there is no build it will build the project for you.
 Afterwards it will run `Massif` and generate output file for you.
 It will instruct you to use `ms_print` for analysis if output file.
 The pictures i provided are from [online tool](http://boutglay.com/massifjs/) for visualizing memory usage in execution.

+#### Reports

+- [Directed graph memory usage](./Valgrind/Massif/massif-directed-visual-report.png) - Shows heap allocation peaks around 2.5MB with steady memory usage during graph operations
+- [Undirected graph memory usage](./Valgrind/Massif/massif-undirected-visual-report.png) - Shows lower memory consumption (~1.7MB peak) compared to directed graphs, confirming expected efficiency

 ### [MemCheck](https://valgrind.org/docs/manual/quick-start.html)

 #### Brief summary of the tool

 Memcheck is a tool that helps identify memory-related errors in programs, such as memory leaks, invalid accesses, and reads from uninitialized memory.

 #### Key results of analysis

 Library does not contain any memory leak all allocated memory was freed, the errors that Memcheck noted are all within tests and are related to use of uninitialised value.

 #### Usage

 Place the script in root of `Simple graphs` and run it.
 Script will build the project if that is needed and run the tool.
 After the tool is finished it will output log file which will reperesent the analysis of the said tool.

 ---